DigitalDataServices/shapefile-writer/README.md

 ```
 zipMod.zip(parsedStr)
 ```
-2. Utilize WAB global saveAs method to save the zip file.
+2. Utilize WAB's global saveAs method by passing it the response from step 1's zip method.
+Pass in the name of zip file as a second argument.
 ```
 saveAs(res, "ExportShp.zip")
 ```